HR-6310-119

 What it does

-This bill would officially rename the United States Postal Service facility located at 3570 Olney Laytonsville Road in Olney, Maryland, as the "Edward L. Ramsey Olney Post Office Building."
-It would make no changes to postal operations, staffing, funding, or services at the facility.
+This bill would officially rename the United States Postal Service facility at 3570 Olney Laytonsville Road in Olney, Maryland, the "Edward L. Ramsey Olney Post Office Building."
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits

-Edward L. Ramsey's family, friends, and associates who would see his name commemorated on a public federal facility.
-Residents of Olney, Maryland who may have a connection to Ramsey or wish to honor his memory.
+Edward L. Ramsey and his family, friends, and associates who would see his name commemorated on a public building.
+Residents of Olney, Maryland who may have a connection to Ramsey.
 Local historians and community members who value public recognition of local figures.

 Who is hurt